TAE40116 Course Update

 August 24, 2017 Update!
 The new TAE40116 Certificate IV in Training and Assessment course is now open for enrolments!
 Please click here to get complete course information.
 If you already hold the TAE40110, click here to upgrade to the TAE40116.

-Here’s what you need to know about the new and latest Certificate IV in Training and Assessment course.
+Here’s what you should know about the new Certificate IV Training and Assessment:

 The TAE40116 Certificate IV in Training and Assessment is the latest nationally accredited qualification for workplace trainers and vocational trainers or assessors.
 This 2016 Cert IV TAE course supersedes the TAE40110, but the TAE40110 is still the national standard when it comes to delivering nationally accredited courses in TAFEs and registered training organisations (RTOs) in Australia.

 If you have been working in the training industry for some time now, you know that this isn’t the first time this course was revised.
 This is actually the 4th ‘train the trainer’ course.
 The first 3 were the:

 • BSZ40198 – Certificate IV in Assessment and Workplace Training (released in October 1998)